Best Convenient Picnic Spots In or Around Downtown Vancouver

 Looking for the perfect picnic spot to enjoy Vancouver’s gorgeous scenery?
 If you're hoping to gather outside with your picnic pals while staying close to the city centre, we know just the place!
 Here are some awesome, convenient recommendations that the YWCA Hotel team gathered for you!

-During COVID-19, please stay local, with your immediate household or bubble, in accordance with the latest guidelines.
+During COVID-19, please stay in accordance with the latest guidelines.

 Grassy picnic spots with waterfront views